nikestep/grunt-html-angular-validate/README.md

 This should only be used when you have your own validation server.
 W3C will shut you down much faster if you run concurrent requests against them.

+#### maxvalidateattempts
+Type: `Integer`
+Default value: `3`

+The maxinum number of attempts to validate a single file.
+Retries will be triggered if an error occurs during file validation and no result is retrieved.
+This is not the same as validation completing and the result having errors.
+Instead the aim is to guard against a flaky validator server.

 ### Usage Examples

 #### Default Options